open2b/scriggo/README.md

 * Secure by default.
 No access to packages unless explicitly enabled.
 * Modern and powerful Template Engine with Go as scripting language.
 * Native support for Markdown in templates.
-* Easy to embed and fully interoperable with any Go application.
+* Easy to embed and to interop with any Go application.

 ## Get Started with Programs